pandaninjas/requireit/README.md

 There are three versions of requireit:
 1. The [full version](requireit.py?raw=true).
 It has docstrings and works if you paste it at the top of your code or if you include it.
 2. The [mini version](requireitmini.py?raw=true).
 It's half as small as the full version, but has everything except docstrings and nice formatting.
-3. The [mini inline version](requireitmini-inline.py?raw=true), only 13 lines.
-It is hard-coded so you have to paste it at the top of your code, or do this instead of an import:
+3. The [mini inline version](requireitmini-inline.py?raw=true), which has been golfed to one line.
+You can include it or do
 ```python3
 exec(open("requireitmini-inline.py", "r").read())
 ```